justinethier/cyclone/README.md

 Documentation
 -------------

-The [User Manual](docs/User-Manual.md) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.
+- The [User Manual](docs/User-Manual.md) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.

-[Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on how the compiler was written and how it works.

-Cyclone's [Garbage Collector](docs/Garbage-Collector.md) is documented at a high-level.
+- Cyclone's [Garbage Collector](docs/Garbage-Collector.md) is documented at a high-level.
 This document includes details on extending Cheney on the MTA to support multiple stacks and fusing that approach with a tri-color marking collector.

-The [Benchmarks](docs/Benchmarks.md) page compares the performance of Cyclone with other R<sup>7</sup>RS Schemes using a common set of benchmarks.
+- The [Benchmarks](docs/Benchmarks.md) page compares the performance of Cyclone with other R<sup>7</sup>RS Schemes using a common set of benchmarks.

+- [Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on how the compiler was written and how it works.

-Finally, if you need another resource to start learning the Scheme language you may want to try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+- Finally, if you need another resource to start learning the Scheme language you may want to try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 License
 -------